Drive from Christchurch

 Lunch by Lake Tekapo had to happen.
 Any excuse to stay there for longer was good.
 There is a quite long strip of shops & restaurants and the choice seemed to be broad.
 Our pick was Mackenzie’s Bar and Grill.
 The place is big and only tables at the end of the restaurant provide lake views.

 It wasn’t busy at lunchtime, so there was no problem with getting the best table.
 2 coffees, burger (with so many layers of goodness I lost the count) and pasta of the day (spaghetti with mushrooms, bacon and creamy sauce) cost us NZ43.70.
 It was worth every cent.

 Old Mountaineers Cafe

 One of a very few places available in the Mt Cook Village.
-Just a 5 minutes walk up the road from where we were staying for 2 nights so we decided to check it out on our first evening there.
+Just 5 minutes walk up the road from where we were staying for 2 nights so we decided to check it out on our first evening there.
 We were aiming for late dinner, as we were still quite full after the great lunch at Mackenzie’s.
-I was surprised when we came in and were asked if we have reservation, I didn’t expect crowds in the mountains.
+I was surprised when we came in and were asked if we have a reservation, I didn’t expect crowds in the mountains.
 They found a small table for us.
-Service was a bit slow, but very friendly.
-Soup, pizza (half eat in, half for take away) and a beer came up to NZ$45.90.
+Service was a bit slow but very friendly.
+Soup, pizza (half eat in, half take away) and a beer came up to NZ$45.90.